 While the company began in 1963, it didn’t produce its first pistol until 1982 after two years of research and development.
 Glock had joined a competition to produce a reliable handgun for the Austrian army.
 It had to meet a list of criteria, and out of the pistols offered, Glock won the contract.

 Over the years, Glock has maintained that reputation for durable, reliable, and affordable handguns.
 They led the world in polymer frames, lightening the load for those who need to carry a handgun daily.

 The company has a variety of handguns available, though the Glock 19 gets the most attention.

 With the right holster, the Glock 19 is easy to conceal and can be tried in a number of ways until you find the one that’s right for you.
-The appearance is very functional, with a minimal number of controls, making it easier for first timers to learn.
+The appearance is very functional, with a minimal number of controls, making it easier for first-timers to learn.

 It does have safety features, the Glock Safe Action System, which is easily managed by a straight pull on the trigger.
-The best part is it’s a three-part system to prevent accidental discharges in case of dropping the handgun, or it receiving a hard blow.
+The best part is it’s a three-part system to prevent accidental discharges in case of dropping the handgun, or it received a hard blow.

 It’s a 9mm, one of the most common calibers available, so purchasing more rounds is never an issue.
 For those who want to be prepared for any situation, then these will be the rounds easiest to find.

 Some say the 19 is an ugly weapon, all function, but we maintain that its intended use is for self-defense, and it looks the part.
 There is no tab or button that prevents you from depressing the trigger, so if an inexperienced or underage person gets their hands on it, they can pull the trigger.

 This model is only available in 9mm, and even the generations after it continue with that.
 The 9mm isn’t the hardest hitting round available, which will turn some shooters off the Glock 19.